 - Download your Content Blocker of choice from the App Store.
-(We like Crystal You may not see the Content Blocker option in the Settings app without an applicable app installed.

 - Open the Settings app.

-- Enable the blockers of your choice.
+Enable the content blockers of your choice.

 And that's it!
 To disable a blocker or switch to a different app, you can just return to this screen and turn off the switch next to it.